tpenguinltg/wpcom-stats-redirect.user.js/README.md

 ## Known Issues
 * The new interface may start loading and appear before the redirect occurs
+* Once access to the old stats page has been revoked by WordPress.com staff (which they say they will do eventually), this script will cease to work

 ## Changelog
 * **v1.0.0:** Initial release